-Kathleen Kirkpatrick is a partner at TLG and concentrates her practice on complex civil litigation, including catastrophic personal injury, employment discrimination, general liability defense, police excessive force and civil rights.
+Kathleen Kirkpatrick concentrates her practice on complex civil litigation, including catastrophic personal injury, employment discrimination, general liability defense, police excessive force and civil rights.
 She also provides advice and counsel on various employment issues.
 Ms. Kirkpatrick has represented individual plaintiffs as well as Fortune 500 companies, higher education institutions, hospitals, school districts and municipalities in state and federal court proceedings.
 Clients frequently call upon Ms. Kirkpatrick to act as first-chair in many complex cases.

 While skilled in all aspects of the litigation process, Ms. Kirkpatrick is especially effective in unique areas of procedural practice, ranging from the discovery phase, trial, post-verdict and appeal.
 Her superior understanding of procedural nuances at each stage of the case process results in a substantive advantage for her clients.
 Ms. Kirkpatrick is frequently called upon for her local knowledge and experience inside and out of the courtroom to help her maintain her winning record.

 Ms. Kirkpatrick has tried both state and federal cases to verdict.
 Prior to trial, she is often successful in either prevailing on summary judgment or obtaining a dismissal for her client.
 She has also been instrumental in favorably settling cases and limiting the exposure to clients in high-risk cases.